 Thanks to our Hickman Endowment, we are able to offer registered students some additional funding for conferences/professional development activities and research travel.
 The deadlines for proposals are April 1 and November 1.
-Please save your application(s) on Drive and share with Robin Davidson, GSAO, making sure to send the email notification.
+Please save your application(s) on Google Drive and share with Avy Valladares, GSAO, making sure to send the email notification.
 The Graduate Student Affairs Officer and Head Graduate Advisor will review applications and you will be informed of your award(s) 2-3 weeks later.
 Actual awards will be in the form of a stipend and will be made after the GSAO receives appropriate documentation/receipts.
 Please note that it is possible to apply for both conference/professional devolopment and research awards.

 The Graduate Assembly also offers travel awards.
 Please see the GA website for all the details and take advantage of this opportunity.

 The Graduate Division offers funding for 2 conferences and/or professional development activities during your academic career at Berkeley.
 You can find more information about these Conference Travel Grants on the Grad Div website.
 You will be able to apply to our program for additional support.
 In general, we assist with a total of 3 conferences and/or professional development activities, or 2 if both are outside of North America, and usually offer the following standardized maximum amounts based on geographic location of the activity.
 These amounts are a guide only and are contingent on our overall fiscal capacity in relationship to the total amount that students request in any given year.
 In making allocations, we may also take into account the previous travel funding the applicant has received in the program.

 - California and Western N. America: $800.00

 - Asia, Africa, Middle East, and South Pacific: $2,200.00

 Applications for financial assistance to travel to give a paper at a conference or professional meeting should include the following:

 - Your year in the program (1st year, 2nd year, etc.)